Kendall Jenner Brutally Slammed In Thigh-High Boots & Bodysuit Pic

-Kendall Jenner is getting slammed.
-The Keeping Up With The Kardashians star has appeared in new promotional content for the Stuart Weitzman footwear brand she fronts – while The Inquisitr documented the early stages of Kendall’s appearance as she featured on the brand’s Instagram page, the 23-year-old had yet to take to her own social media to share any content.
+Kendall Jenner is getting slammed, not long after the Keeping Up with the Kardashians star appeared in new promotional content for the Stuart Weitzman footwear brand she endorses.
+While The Inquisitr documented the early stages of Kendall’s appearance as she featured on the brand’s Instagram page, the 23-year-old had yet to take to her own social media to share any content.

 Kendall has now shared a snap of herself wearing the label’s thigh-high black boots.
-The photo Kendall shared saw her clad in the same barely-there bodysuit she’d appeared in on Stuart Weitzman’s social media, although the model had switched things up a bit: fans of the star saw her in a different position.
+The photo Kendall shared saw her clad in the same barely-there bodysuit she’d appeared in on Stuart Weitzman’s social media, although the model had switched things up a bit — fans of the star saw her in a different position.

-Fans have been commenting.
-While many sent the model plenty of praise and congratulations, significant backlash did manifest in the early hours after Kendall’s post went live.
+Fans have been commenting about the post since then.
+While many offered the model plenty of praise and congratulations, significant backlash did manifest in the early hours after Kendall’s post went live.

-“It would be a great picture if the face wasn’t weirdly edited” was a comment racking up 59 likes in the space of three hours.
+“It would be a great picture if the face wasn’t weirdly edited,” read a comment that racked up 59 likes in the space of three hours.

 “It somehow looks weird,” another fan added.

-Unfortunately, for Kendall, other remarks proved more brutal.
+Unfortunately, for Kendall, other remarks proved to be more brutal.

 “Why do you pose so awkwardly?” one user asked.